PHLP: Sole Persistent Homology for Link Prediction - Interpretable Feature Extraction: Experiments

 \textbf{Implementation Details.} All edges in the datasets were split into training, validation, and testing datasets with proportions of $0.85$, $0.05$, and $0.1$, respectively, ensuring a fair comparison with previous studies.
 The max hop $M$ was set to $3$ for most datasets (Table~\ref{tbl:MA-PHLP}).
 However, for the E.~coli dataset, it was reduced to $2$ when employing one-dimensional homology due to memory constraints.
 Conversely, for the Power dataset, the max hop was set to $7$ because it does not demand heavy memory and computation time.
 The sigmoid function was employed for the activation function of the PHLP classifier.
 Tables~\ref{tbl:PHLP+SEAL} and~\ref{tbl:PHLP+WP} present the results of the hybrid methods using SEAL~\cite{zhang2018link} and WP~\cite{pan2021neural}, respectively.
+We choose them because SEAL is simple and powerful GNN method and WP show the hightest scores on 7 datasets.
 For these experiments, a two-layer MLP was used for the MLP $\Phi$ in Step $3$ of Section~\ref{subsec:hybrid}.
 We set the $k$-hops following the original methods, SEAL and WP, and the max hops $M$ of MA-PHLP were set as the $k$, except for the Power dataset.
 For the Power dataset, we set the $k$-hop to $1$-hop and max hop $M$ to $7$, respectively, which is discussed in detail in Section~\ref{hop_analysis}.